 - First of all, do not panic.
 Your cat will pick up on your feelings and emotions and may become even more frightened as a result.
 Also, you need to stay calm to help your cat safely through the seizure.

 - Move your cat away from any objects or areas in which it can become injured.
 Make sure there are no sharp edges nearby that it could cut itself on.
 Move it away from any steps or stairs that it could fall.

 - Remember that your cat has no control over its muscle movements while it is having a seizure.
 Many pets will urinate and/or defecate during a seizure.

 - Keep your hands and other body parts away from its mouth so that you do not become injured.
 Do not try to hold your pet's tongue.

 - Talk to your cat in a calm, soothing voice while it is having a seizure.
 You can pet your cat, but be careful of moving your hands too close to its mouth and be wary of being injured by its moving limbs.

-After The Seizure
+After the Seizure

-Status epilepticus describes a seizure that lasts for a long period of time, usually 30 minutes or longer.
-If your dog or cat has been having a seizure for more than 5-10 minutes and has not stopped, this is an emergency situation.
+"Status epilepticus" describes a seizure that lasts for a long period, usually 30 minutes or longer.
+If your cat has been having a seizure for more than five minutes and has not stopped, this is an emergency.

-If your pet has had seizures in the past and your veterinarian has dispensed a diazepam (Valium®) suppository, this is a good time to administer it following your veterinarian's instructions.
+If your pet has had seizures in the past and your veterinarian has dispensed a diazepam (Valium) suppository, this is a good time to administer it following your veterinarian's instructions.